tesujimath/filebutler/doc/filebutler.md

 Dataset is an optional concept, which is perhaps most usefully regarded as the top-level directory in any path.
 It is defined by the dataset attribute in the config file.

+Throughout filebutler commands and auxiliary files, all regular expressions use standard Python regular expression syntax.

 # COMMANDS

 A line starting with a hash is a comment, and is ignored.